Expect the UnexpectedBy Matt Mitchell

 Built by Revolutionary War soldier Owen Davis in 1802, the Historic Clifton Mill remains one of the largest water-powered grist mills in the world.
 Visit the mill’s restaurant for a home-cooked meal of pancakes, omelets, fried potatoes, and cornmeal mush while enjoying a marvelous view of the Clifton Gorge and Little Miami River.
 Stick around and visit the Country Store, where you can buy your own bag of Clifton Mill’s legendary pancake mix.

 Not tired from your day of cycling and hiking?
 Head to downtown Xenia and visit the handful of gorgeous brick façade antique stores and mom-and-pop shops lining Detroit Street.
-Stop into Nick’s Restaurant for a Big Nick Burger or chow down on a delicious margherita pizza from One Bistro.
+Stop in Nick’s Restaurant for a Big Nick Burger or chow down on a delicious margherita pizza from One Bistro.
 Have a nightcap of Miami Trail Pale Ale on the patio at Devil Wind Brewing to bookend the outdoor adventures that started your trip.